gopi-ar/placeholder/README.md

 ### Postal Code expansion

-* Postal codes are expanded to proper admin names using (Geonames Postal Code)[https://download.geonames.org/export/zip] data.
+* Postal codes are expanded to proper admin names using [Geonames Postal Code](https://download.geonames.org/export/zip) data.
 * This improves accuracy and coverage significantly.
 * Works only for structured input.
 Can't reliably detect postal codes in unstructured input.
-* When there are multiple matches for a given postal code, we compare user's input to postal code expansions, and pick best by  (sift4 string distance algorithm)[https://github.com/mailcheck/mailcheck/blob/master/src/mailcheck.js#L138].
+* When there are multiple matches for a given postal code, we compare user's input to postal code expansions, and pick best by  [sift4 string distance algorithm](https://github.com/mailcheck/mailcheck/blob/master/src/mailcheck.js#L138).

 ### Reverse Geocoding - get place names from longitude / latitude